dotnet/arcade/Documentation/CorePackages/Publishing.md

 Most frequent cause of this is that there is no Default Channel configured for the build.
 [Take a look here](https://github.com/dotnet/arcade/blob/ec191f3d706d740bc7a87fbb98d94d916f81f0cb/Documentation/Darc.md#get-default-channels) to see how to check that.

-### Why do you need the DotNetPublishUsingPipelines / DotNetArtifactsCategory parameter?
+### Why do you need the DotNetPublishUsingPipelines parameter?

-The `DotNetPublishUsingPipelines` is a flag that Arcade SDK rely to determine if the repo wants to use the old or new publishing infrastructure.
-Until now the SDK supports both infra, however we are [working to remove the old one](https://github.com/dotnet/arcade/issues/3597) and thus the need for that parameter.
+The `DotNetPublishUsingPipelines` is a flag that Arcade SDK uses to determine if the repo wants Maestro++ to control all aspects of publishing.
+If that parameter is not set (not advisable)  Arcade SDK will only publish symbols produced by the build; publishing of other assets should be taken care of by the repo build definition.

-The `DotNetArtifactsCategory` parameter was introduced to let people override the target feed for the publishing operations.
-We are in the process of removing support for that.

-### Do I still need to pass the DotNetPublishToBlobFeed, DotNetPublishBlobFeedUrl, DotNetPublishBlobFeedKey parameters to the build scripts?

-Yes, you still need to pass that.
-Currently, Arcade SDK has some logic that depends on those parameters to work properly.
-We are [working to remove the need of those parameters](https://github.com/dotnet/arcade/issues/3597).

-### Do I still need to pass the DotNetSymbolServerTokenMsdl and DotNetSymbolServerTokenSymWeb parameters to the build scripts?

-Yes, you still need to pass that.
-Currently, Arcade SDK has some logic that depends on those parameters to work properly.
-We are [working to remove the need of those parameters](https://github.com/dotnet/arcade/issues/3597).

 ### What's PackageArtifacts, BlobArtifacts, PdbArtifacts and ReleaseConfigs for?